 A Healthcare Power of Attorney elects a trusted agent to direct and make medical decisions for you when you are unable to do so yourself.
 Again, this person should be someone you trust and can depend on to carry out your specific wishes, especially if others disagree.

 In Arizona, we also strongly recommend a second document called a Living Will, which details specifically the types of medical treatment you would/would not like in certain situations.
 The decisions detailed in this document are the ones that are often dramatized on TV medical shows when a character is portrayed in a prolonged coma or requests not to be resuscitated (a DNR).
 Sadly these scenarios happen in real life all too often when people don’t have these documents in place which is stressful during an already difficult time.
 Terry Schiavo is one of the most famous examples.
 Learn more about healthcare docs HERE.

 This is a very basic overview of these very important, detailed documents.
 There are of course other choices to be made next, such as Organ Donation.
 I highly suggest that everyone invest time in creating powers of attorney, a will, trust and real estate deeds in place sooner rather than later to be fully prepared should an illness or incident occur.
-To learn more about Powers of Attorney, please contact Seiter Law directly.
+If you're in the Tempe or Phoenix area and would like to learn more about Powers of Attorney, please contact us.

 “I highly recommend Seiter Law for your estate planning.
 Marcus is highly knowledgeable and helpful.
 He helped me through the entire process of creating my trust, he was very patient and considerate with all of my questions.
 If you need an attorney for estate planning services, Marcus Seiter is one of the best!”